devinekask/workflows/docs/git/basics/git-06-branches.md

 git merge develop main
 ```

-Switch back to `develop` immediately so you don't accidentally develop in the `main` branch (we want our `develop` branch to always have the most recent code):
+Switch back to `develop` immediately, so you don't accidentally develop in the `main` branch (we want our `develop` branch to always have the most recent code):

 ```bash
 git checkout develop